 The accomplishment of the desired goals should be cardinal to an adult educator.
 The success of any adult education programme hinges extensively on the extent to which qualified and dedicated personnel are available, funding, coordination, and supervision of instructional programmes.

 The programme supervisor should see himself as a partner in progress rather than a boss.
 All the programme of activities should be properly supervised and coordinated to facilitate the achievement of the goals of the programme.

 Financing of any adult education programme varies with the nature of programme and the sponsoring agent.

-However, the most commonly available sources of funding adult education programmes include federal , state and local governments, philanthropists, agencies and organizations.
+However, the most commonly available sources of funding for adult education programmes include federal, state, and local governments, philanthropists, agencies, and organizations.

 No matter the source of the funding, an adult educator should enlist the support of all the relevant agencies to ensure adequate funding of all programmes.

-He also has the responsibility for ensuring frugal use of resources available for any programmes.
+He also has the responsibility for ensuring the frugal use of resources available for any programmes.